BooLAW/3DEngine18/README.md

 	- Library is loaded each time the engine starts if there is none.
 	- Storing all the meshes in resources

-Innovation
+## Innovation
 - Sound

-Pau Bonet Vall Llebrera
+# Pau Bonet Vall Llebrera
 - Mouse Picking
+	- ImGuizmo
-- Space Partitioning (Octree)
+- Space Partitioning (with Octree)
 - Camera
 - Engine Structure
+	- Components & Childs Structure
+	- Deleting & Clearing GameObjects
 - Time Management

-Innovation
+	- Clocks
-- Profiler
+	- Game Panel

+## Innovation

 ## Libraries Used